Introduction to Colorado Slot Machine Casino Gambling in 2018

 Each month, the Division provides actual payout return statistics, including state-wide non-tribal casinos as well as specifically for each of the three historic mountain towns.

 These actual payout return statistics are offered as hold percentages, where payout% is 100% minus hold%.
 In other words, these payout reports provide the percentage made by the casino operator rather than the percentage retained by the player, so will need to be converted.

-Gaming at the two tribal casinos in Colorado are regulated by negotiated tribal-state compacts.
+Gaming at the two tribal casinos in Colorado is regulated by negotiated tribal-state compacts.

 However, except for not allowing alcohol between 2 a.m. and 8 a.m. as well as not providing actual payout return statistics, these gaming regulations appear to be identical to the state gaming regulations put in place for casinos in the three historic mountain towns.

 Casinos in Colorado

 There are 33 non-tribal casinos, 2 American Indian tribal casinos, and zero non-tribal racinos in Colorado.

 The largest casino in Colorado is Ameristar Casino Resort in Black Hawk, having 1,513 gaming machines and 25 table games.

 The second largest casino in Colorado is Isle of Capri Hotel Casino in Black Hawk, having 1,080 gaming machines and 18 table games.

 The non-tribal casinos are located in three historic mountain towns.
 Their location, number of casinos, and number of slot machines are as follows: